 Minnetonka middle school students presented at the TIES Education Technology conference in Minneapolis from December 10th-11th.
 The TIES conference focuses on providing kids with opportunities to expand their knowledge in technology-related topics.
 It is a place where presenters can exhibit innovative ideas to teachers and professionals from all over the Midwest, who will apply these ideas to their own classes.
-MMW students Lucas Knox, Zach Larson, Andrew Simmons, Joey Scatena and Enoch Cao, and MME students Connor McMurray, Nicole Gromova and Emily Schroeter showcased projects they have been working on as part of the Hub Club and Tech Mates extracurriculars at the middle schools.
+MMW students Lucas Knox, Zach Larson, Andrew Simmons, Joey Scatena and Enoch Cao, and MME students Connor McMurray, Nicole Gromova and Emily Schroeter showcased projects they have been working on as part of the Hub Club and Tech Mates extracurricular activities at the middle schools.

 "As teachers we are constantly pining for opportunities to give our students an authentic audience for their work," explains Lisa Reed, adviser for the Hub Club.
 "Presenting to teachers who were looking for ideas was a great opportunity for these students."